dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 ## RetinaNet

-Girshick(yup again!) et al propose a new loss function "Focal loss" to deal with the foreground-background class imbalance posed in one-stage detectors.
+Girshick(yup again!) et al propose a new loss function [Focal loss](https://arxiv.org/pdf/1708.02002.pdf) to deal with the foreground-background class imbalance posed in one-stage detectors.
 Okay, wait let me explain what do I mean by it exactly.
 From above so many architecture, there is one clear distinction that some architecture are one-shot detectors and others are two-shot detectors.
 In two-shot detectors, Region Proposal Networks provides potential regions to look at and second-stage classify so there is a good balance between foreground-background classes and but in one-shot network as we see in case of SSD, after matching there are lots of negatives and so less positives.
 They deal with a technique called Hard Negative Mining.
 So, the two-shot detectors provide greater accuracy than one-shot detector.
 Authors assert that after replacing standard cross entropy criterion with focal loss, they are able to match the speed of previous one-stage detectors while surpassing the accuracy of all existing state-of-the-art two-stage detectors.
 RetinaNet uses ResNet-101-FPN as backbone architecture and two-task specific subnetworks(classification and localization).
 It is combination of anchors used in all previous architectures and feature pyramids used in SSD.

 <p align="center">
 <img src='/images/object_detection/retinanet.png' />